maxpieter/ifc-demo/README.md

 # IFC-TS Demo

-An interactive React + TypeScript app for exploring **Information Flow Control (IFC)** using security lattices and labeled data flows.
+This interactive demo for exploring **Information Flow Control (IFC)** using security lattices and labeled data flows lets you:
-This demo lets you:

 - Define lattices of security labels (e.g. *Low ≤ High*).
 - Create labeled data sources and compose flows with transformations and joins.